-As a third-generation Italian American, Paul noticed differences between the 1920s Italy that had been programmed in his mind by his parents and grandparents who emigrated to America at that time and held the memory of their country as it was when they left it-and the actual Italy of today.
+When he first traveled to Italy, as a third-generation Italian American, Paul noticed differences between the 1920s Italy that had been programmed in his mind by his parents and grandparents who emigrated to America at that time.
+They held the memory of their country as it was when they left it.
+But it had changed.
 He said,